Blogs & Articles

 Costs: Conclusion Best option for: Large enterprises with datasets in the TBs and PBs; Use cases impacting large teams and datasets.
 Best option for: Smaller companies with limited startup budgets and lower transactional needs.

-Generative AI, LLMs and agents have become critical enablers of operational efficiency and success for businesses from every industry.
+Generative AI, LLMs, and agents have become critical enablers of operational efficiency and success for businesses from every industry.
 Innovation and technology leaders must consider the needs of their businesses and of the target use cases when deciding between on-premise or cloud LLM and AI options.
-Your specific priorities should drive the decision:

 Still not sure which way to go?
 At Allganize we are veterans of more than 1000 generative AI and agentic on-prem and cloud implementations with our 280+ enterprise customers across Oil & Gas and Energy, Manufacturing, Logistics, AEC, Finance, Insurance and Hi-Tech.
 If you are looking to learn more or talk to one of our AI experts, you can contact us directly.